n303p4/sailor-fox/README.md

 sailor-fox is based on a client-server model that allows multiple chat clients to share a common command handler server, and/or a single client to use multiple servers.

-For instructions on how to use sailor-fox, refer to [the documentation](docs)
+For instructions on how to use sailor-fox, refer to [the documentation](docs).